pcesarperez/Modding-never-changes/Modding never changes.md

 ![Fallout 3 new sights](Images/Fallout%203%20new%20sights.png)

 ### <a id="expandingYourWorld"></a>4.4.
 Expanding your world

+This section is about adding new content to the game, and it's the last block before changing the way the game looks.
+We are going to add a few new places, a new playable set (armor, range finder, trap detector and nightvision gear), and pulling out a feature the game actually has, but does not show by default.

+#### <a id="hicSuntDracones"></a>4.4.1. _Hic sunt dracones_

 It's not that _Fallout 3 Game of the Year Edition_ lacks places to visit.
 On the contrary, you will be ruining your life trying to unfold the secrets of the Capital Wasteland, but, still, why not add some spice to the mix?